 Popular in the state of Michoacán is the Danza de los Viejitos (Dance of the Little Old Men).
-Technically, this dance was created and popularized in the 20th century, but its roots and rhythm are rooted firmly in traditional folk dance.
+Technically, this dance was created and popularised in the 20th century, but its roots and rhythm are rooted firmly in traditional folk dance.
+The four old men in question represent earth, air, fire and water.
 This dance is notable for the wooden shoes worn by the dancers, which certainly make each step they take that much more impactful.
-Traditional instruments and indigenous clothing are also featured in the Danza de los Viejitos, which often finds itself compared to a similar dance known as Huehuenches or Huehues.
+Traditional instruments and indigenous clothing are also featured in the dance, which often finds itself compared to a similar dance known as Huehuenches or Huehues.

 Another of Mexico’s ritualistic dances is the Danza del Venado (Deer Dance), which depicts the story of a deer hunt and is typically performed in springtime.
 Originating in the Yaqui regions of Sonora and Sinaloa, renditions of this practically unchanged dance are now performed across the country and even in parts of the USA.
 The great thing about the dance is that it’s instantly identifiable, as the dancers wear real or imitation antlers with red ribbon accents on their heads.

 Another iconic dance is Los Voladores de Papantla, considered by Unesco a symbol of Intangible Cultural Heritage.
 Prepare to be terrified, however, because the event begins with all five participants scaling a 30m (98ft) pole, from which four of them then proceed to drop – one lucky member remains at the top playing a flute and drum.
 Attached only by a rope, they gently twirl and spin, and then gracefully make their way to the ground.